-The Obama administration proposed to reduce funding next year for the’s $7.3 billion EnhancedView commercial imagery program to $250 million from $540 million as part of its fiscal 2013 budget proposal, industry sources told Reuters last month.
+The Obama administration proposed to reduce funding next year for the Pentagon’s $7.3 billion EnhancedView commercial imagery program to $250 million from $540 million as part of its fiscal 2013 budget proposal, industry sources told Reuters last month.
 Moody’s had revised GeoEye’s outlook to negative in February on those concerns.

 Tarr said the two companies have been in talks since February, when GeoEye made previous private unsolicited proposals “which the company believes were motivated by GeoEye’s concerns with the disproportionate risks of government budgets cuts affecting its business.”

 He said DigitalGlobe rejected the proposals but proposed a counteroffer under which DigitalGlobe’s stockholders would own about 60% and GeoEye stockholders would own about 40% of the combined company, with DigitalGlobe’s chairman and CEO continuing in their respective leadership roles.